What was life like on the Australian Home Front during WWI?

 Impact of Gallipoli

-The first major challenge for the Australian people on the home front was to come to terms with the huge number of casualties that occurred early in the war.
-In 1915, the ANZACs landed at Gallipoli and suffered heavy casualties.
+The first major challenge faced by Australians on the home front was grappling with the substantial casualties sustained early in the war.

-Death notices began to appear in newspapers, and it became increasingly common for families to have someone serving in the war.
+Death notices became a frequent sight in newspapers, and it grew increasingly common for families to have a member serving in the conflict.

 The impact of the war could be seen on every street corner, as people mourned their loved ones and struggled to come to terms with the enormity of the conflict.